Queensland, USA

 I couldn't bear to watch.

 But we have to watch; we have to keep an eye on these people and anyone who says "who cares what happens in American politics" is blind to the pecernicous influence here.
-If someone says it to you hit them with a wet sock.
+If you hear someone say this, you have my permission to hit them with a wet sock.

 Still, there is some good news.
 Conservative muckraker Candace Owens has been denied a visa for her upcoming Australian speaking tour; Immigration Minister Tony Burke, citing Owens's history of holocaust denial, stating "Australia's national interest is best served when Candace Owens is somewhere else".
 It remains to be seen if heartbroken ticket holders receive refunds more promptly than those who forked out their hard-earned to see Donald Trump Jr, only to be left waiting for refunds months after that tour was cancelled.